MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-scep-configure.md

 ### Servers and server roles

-The following on-premises infrastructure must run on servers that are domain-joined to your Active Directory, with the exception of the Web Application Proxy Server.
+To support SCEP, the following on-premises infrastructure must run on servers that are domain-joined to your Active Directory, with the exception of the Web Application Proxy Server.

-- **Certificate Connector for Microsoft Intune** – The Certificate Connector for Microsoft Intune is required to use SCEP certificate profiles with Intune when you use a Microsoft CA. This article will guide you through [installing this connector](#install-the-microsoft-intune-connector).
+- **Certificate Connector for Microsoft Intune** – The Certificate Connector for Microsoft Intune is required to use SCEP certificate profiles with Intune when you use a Microsoft CA.

   For information about the certificate connector, see: